catapio/portim/README.md

 Utility functions that help validate or extract nested values from objects.
 Used in cases like verifying a valid external ID path.

+#### generateHash / validateSecret

+Utility functions that help generate secrect hash and validate it.
+Used in cases like generating a new secret and authorizing a request.

 ## Dockerfile